PhilipVigus/external-services--slack-bot/README.md

 ## Introduction

 The external services slack bot was built to solve problem we were having at work.
 We rely on a number of services including Circle CI, Github and various Google applications.
-When our were breaking, it wasn't necessarily clear whether it was an issue with our code/infrastructure or because of issues with one of the external services we rely on.
+When things were breaking, it wasn't necessarily clear whether it was an issue with our code/infrastructure or because of issues with one of the external services we rely on.

 The external services slack bot exposes a slack command that quickly summarises the health of the services we use.